Rob Schmitt: This is such a fantastic story of corruption

-Rob Schmitt comments on the alleged corruption by Joe Biden and his family, Big Media's defense of the President, and more on NEWSMAX's "Rob Schmitt Tonight"
+Rob Schmitt comments on the alleged corruption by Joe Biden and his family, Big Media's defense of the President, and the Russian hoax narrative... on NEWSMAX's "Rob Schmitt Tonight"

 FREE email alerts of the most important BANNED videos in the world